BrainDance

 The Institute of Living/Hartford Hospital is sponsoring an academic and art competition designed to decrease the stigma of mental illness.

-The BrainDance Awards encourage students to gain knowledge about psychiatric diseases and develop a more tolerant and realistic perspective toward people with severe psychiatric problems.
-The competition also aims to promote students’ interest in careers in mental health care.
+The BrainDance Awards aim to encourage high school and middle school students to explore and learn about psychiatric illnesses.
+Our goal is to foster understanding, raise awareness, and cultivate a compassionate and realistic perspective on mental health challenges.
+The competition also strives to educate students and promote their interest in careers in the mental health field.

-To receive a BrainDance Award, a student must submit either an academic or art project on themes related to severe mental illness.
-The projects can be in any format, including research studies, reviews, essays, paintings, poems, or short stories.
+To receive a BrainDance award, a student must submit either an art, academic, or mixed media project on themes that relate to severe mental illness.
+Projects can be in any format, including research studies, reviews, essays, paintings, poems, skits, songs, or short stories.

 BrainDance Awards Celebration

-All applicants, their teachers, families, and classmates will be invited to a research day hosted by The Institute of Living on May 23, 2024.
-This day is designed to be an educational extension opportunity.
-It will include a lecture by a national expert on mental illness, an awards presentation, a visit to a museum on the history of mental health care, and a tour of a neuro-imaging research center.
-The overall winner and the first-place winners in the art and science categories will present brief lectures summarizing their projects.
+All applicants, their teachers, families, and classmates will be invited to the awards celebration day hosted by The Institute of Living on April 2025.
+This day is designed to be an educational extension opportunity and will include food, an awards presentation, a visit to our Myths, Minds, and Medicine Museum on the history of mental health care, a tour of our neuro-imaging research center, a panel discussion of mental health professionals, and a lecture from a national expert on mental illness.

 The awards are coordinated by: Melissa Deasy, LCSW, and Godfrey Pearlson, M.D., Director, Olin Neuropsychiatry Research Center.